 Person 1: A mental block isn’t that you’re scared.
 It’s that you can’t do it.
 It’s like your brain knows how to pick up a glass and bring it to your mouth, then it forgets how you do it.
 That’s how it feels to have a block.

 Person 2: It’s hard to explain but it feels like the brain says stop.
 You know that you CAN do it but the brain refuses.

 Person 3: Having a mental block is hard on the mind.
-Going in to practice and already knowing that you won’t be able to throw the skills you should be, that all your friends can throw without a problem is really hard.
-For those who’ve never experienced a mental block, it can be hard to understand how difficult it is having all that pressure on you.
+Going into practice and already knowing that you won’t be able to throw the skills you should be, that all your friends can throw without a problem is really hard.
+For those who’ve never experienced a mental block, it can be hard to understand how difficult it is to have all that pressure on you.
 Both from yourself and others.
-It’s like experience something you’re afraid of.
+It’s like experiencing something you’re afraid of.
 You just want to avoid it.
 The block that really sits in the brain is growing all the time.
 You get more afraid and anxious each time.
 The skill you worked so hard for can disappear in a moment.

 “It’s hard to explain but it feels like the brain says stop.
 You know that you CAN do it but the brain refuses.”